built1n/netcosm/README.md

 therefore require at least linux 3.4 and glibc 2.9.

 Many operations, such as listing clients, require the help of the master process.
-To request an operation, the child writes it's request data to it's pipe to the parent.
+To request an operation, the child writes its request data to its pipe to the parent.
 The size of the request MUST be less than PIPE_BUF, which is 4096 on Linux.
 The format of the request is as
 follows: